Muhammad Riaz Khan

-Muhammad Riaz Khan (Urdu:) was a Pakistan Army general who was the 6th Director-General of the Inter-Services Intelligence (ISI), serving from 1977 to 1979.
+Major General Muhammad Riaz Khan was a two-star rank Pakistan Army general who was the eleventh Director-General of the Inter-Services Intelligence (ISI), serving from October 1977 until his death on 26 April 1979.

 Prior to that, he served at the General Headquarters as Adjutant-General of the Pakistan Army.

+Early life and career

+Muhammad Riaz Khan belonged to Dhund Abbasi tribe of the Murree region.

 Riaz was well-regarded amongst the military establishment, and described as "religious minded, scrupulously honest, thoroughly professional and a committed soldier... a man of unimpeachable honesty and integrity."
 Although he presided over the ISI for a short term, his tenure, which occurred during Zia's era, coincided with a tumultuous period in Pakistan–U.S. relations: Bhutto's execution, the Carter administration's sanctions against Pakistan's nuclear program, the U.S. embassy burning in Islamabad, the Soviet buildup in Afghanistan, and the CIA's expanding cooperation with ISI.

+Death

-Riaz died in 1979 from cardiac arrest.
-His post was seceded by Akhtar Abdur Rahman.
+Riaz died on 26 April 1979 from cardiac arrest.
+Riaz was succeeded by Akhtar Abdur Rahman.

 His son-in-law, Shahid Khaqan Abbasi, became a prominent politician and was appointed as the Prime Minister of Pakistan in 2017.